Introduction- History of Zika Virus

-As of now, there is no specific treatment available for ZIka infection as same with all virus-borne disease.
+As of now, there is no specific treatment available for ZIka infection the as same all virus-borne d isease.
 Doctors advise the patients to get plenty of rest when symptoms emerge.
 They also give medicines to treat pain and deal with a fever.
 Common medicines are used.
 Practitioners also suggest patients drink fluids wherever possible.
-If a pregnant woman develops these symptoms, the should immediately look for medical help.
+If a pregnant woman develops these symptoms, they should immediately look for medical help.
 Clinical testing and care can help reduce the onset of diseases.

 Zika virus prevention

 The first line of protection is usually against mosquito bites as it is the first step of infection.
 This is also a key measure to prevent the entire infection.
 Various initiatives have been started by the government to give attention to prevent mosquito bites.
 The main focus is given to children, women of reproductive age and expecting mothers.